szabgab/wis-python-bootcamp-2023-12/day4/README.md

 * function returning multiple values

+## Assignment

-* Assignment: take the solution for the previous assignment you submitted, split it up into functions as you feel fit make sure functions either do computation or do IO (Input output) meaning print or get input.
+Take the solution for the previous assignment you submitted, split it up into functions as you feel fit make sure functions either do computation or do IO (Input output) meaning print or get input.
 Don't put both computation and IO in the same function.